 If you’re considering a role like this, you just need to understand the job: you’re a recruiter.

 There will never be another time where you can shift your focus elsewhere- the compensation plan assures this in the ranking system.

 When you don’t recruit heavily or do parties, you are a square peg in a round hole with this specific company culture.

 Nobody has ever been rude or mean to me- in fact, they have cheered me on!

 I am an outlier, though and another book that resonates with me is The Dip by Seth Godin.

 I know when to keep fighting and when my energy is better spent elsewhere.

 There’s a lesson in everything

-I began with zero on Instagram in July 2018 and have 14K connections over there that allow me to negotiate combo brand deals for my podcast, which gets 500-800 downloads per episode.
+I began from scratch with zero on Instagram in July 2018 to sell my activewear and now have 14K+ connections over there that allow me to negotiate combo brand deals for my podcast, which gets 500-800 downloads per episode.